bborealis/Hair_Salon/README.md

 ## Description

-_App where users can add Salon stylists and clients.
-Stylists details can be updated and deleted. ====>>>In the future salon clients will be able to be updated and deleted._
+App where users can add Salon stylists and clients.
+Stylists details can be updated and deleted.

 ## Setup